 Definition

 Natural language processing (NLP) is the processing of written or spoken language by computers.
 It is an interdisciplinary field that comes from computer science and linguistics and can be seen as part of artificial intelligence.
-The processing of written language is called text processing and the processing of spoken language is called speech processing.
+The processing of written language is called text processing, and the processing of spoken language is called speech processing.

 Self-Check Questions